 The Framework Management Layer currently supports two types of redundant configurations: warm standby and hot standby.
 All T-Servers offer the warm standby redundancy type and, starting with release 7.1, the hot standby redundancy type is implemented in T-Servers for most types of switches.
-(See Table 1.)
+(See Table 1 on page 25.)